coderamen666/srd-v3.5-md/basic-rules-and-legal/special-abilities-and-conditions.md

 cures itself of nonlethal damage at a fixed rate.

-Certain attack forms, typically fire and acid, deal damage to the creature normally; that sort of damage doesn't convert to nonlethal damage and so doesn't go away.
-The creature's description includes the details.
+Certain attack forms, typically fire and acid, deal damage to the creature normally; that sort of damage doesn’t convert to nonlethal damage and so doesn’t go away.
+The creature’s description includes the details.

 Creatures with regeneration can regrow lost portions of their bodies and